 Race season is kicking off here in Australia.
-And with any luck, this year we’ll have a full year of actual races.
-In the real world.
-With other people.
-Boom!
+And with any luck, this year we’ll have a full year of actual races without the cancellations, postponements and rescheduling we've all had to navigate over the past few years.
+(Sorry UTA'ers we kow you've already had your race postponed because of weather! :-( )

 So it’s time to get ready to go.
 Time to get ready for road running and trail running... it's time to get ready for cool weather, cold weather, mild weather, dry weather, wet weather, sunshine, rain, wind, hail, short runs, long runs, hard runs, easy runs… it’s time to get ready for anything and everything.